DAMA/LIBRA and dark matter: decisive tension or contrived cancellation: Detailed particle astrophysics test

 where $\Q{a}{d}$ is a particular effective operator involving DM and Standard Model fields, $d\geq 5$ is the mass dimension of the operator and $\C{a}{d}$ is the dimensionless Wilson coefficient associated to $\Q{a}{d}$.
 The full Lagrangian density for the theory is then $ \mathcal{L} = \mathcal{L}_{\rm{SM}} + \mathcal{L}_{\rm{int}} + \overline{\chi}\left(i\slashed{\partial}-m_\chi\right)\chi\,, $ such that the free parameters of the theory are the DM mass $m_\chi$, and the set of dimensionless Wilson coefficients $\{ \C{a}{d} \}$.

-The phenomenology of DM in this model will be dominated by the lowest dimension operators.
-We thus limit ourselves to operators with $d\le 6$.
+The phenomenology of DM in this model will generically be dominated by the lowest-dimension operators, unless their Wilson coefficients are accidentally suppressed or vanish, in which case higher-dimensional operators may become relevant.
+Under this assumption, we limit ourselves to operators with $d\le 6$.
 At dimension 5, there are the two dipole operators

 where $F_{\mu\nu}$ is the electromagnetic field strength tensor and $e$ is the electromagnetic charge.
 These operators give rise to long-range interactions, i.e.\ steeply-falling recoil spectra.

 At dimension six, we consider the operators